RUNNING-TURTLE/STAT-350-Final-Project/README.md

 Though our analysis presented above, we conclude that:
   - There is a reasonable linear relationship between death rate and some of the independent variables; Unemploy_rate, per_below_poverty, per_cap_income_as_per_national_average, and num_social_security_ben_per_1000_resid provided the most explanatory power.
 R2 is 72%, so our model probably still miss some key variables that weren't included in our original set of independent variables.
-  - Our linear regression model satisfies all five model assumptions
+  - Our linear regression model satisfies all five model assumptions.
-  - Crazytown was identified during model validation analysis
+  - Crazytown was identified during model validation analysis.
-  - Crazytown did affect feature selection, but interestingly enough it only affected manual stepwise regression and not stepAIC
+  - Crazytown did affect feature selection, but interestingly enough it only affected manual stepwise regression and not stepAIC.

 What we learned:
   - Extreme outliers can affect feature selection.